palmerev/evening-class/objects-notes.md

   ## Objects are collections key-value pairs

+  Objects group data and the functions that act on that data.
   - Objects are very similar to Python dictionaries
   - Keys can be either **properties**(data) or **methods**(functions)
   - Keys can be any valid Javascript data type, including another object